 Mr. Pray was a prominent leader in the community.
 When the population began to grow, he saw the need for a church.
 He called the men of the settlement together and presented a proposal which resulted in Mr. Pray deeding twelve acres of land, (for education and religious purposes), together with a free flowing spring and sufficient land for a cemetery.

 In those early years people were baptized in Dog River.
 The first church building had no heat nor indoor plumbing.
-Over the years the church grew into what it is today.
-An unashamedly conservative, evangelical, Southern Baptist Church, winning souls through the preaching of God’s inerrant word, the Bible.
+Over the years the church grew into what it is today—an unashamedly conservative, evangelical, Baptist church, reaching the lost and making disciples through the preaching of God’s inerrant Word, the Bible.

-As you can see, our history is rich and full of meaning.
-We continue to live out “the rest of the story.”
+As you can see, our history is rich and points to God’s divine providence.
+We continue to live out “the rest of the story” today.
 While we have been tremendously blessed in the past, we believe our greatest days are still before us.
-To God be the glory, great things He has done, is doing and is yet to do.